ModistAndrew/bookstore/doc/DemandAnalysis.md

 - maintain log information, including time and income/outcome
 - provide interface to check log by time
 ## Database
-- maintain data, caching them or storing them in files
+- maintain value, caching them or storing them in files
-- provide interface to access data as std::set and search in a range
+- provide interface to access value as std::set and search in a range
 ## ![](picture/graph.png)